What is an ombudsman?

 Is there anything I need to do before I make a complaint?

 There are steps that must be completed before you complain.
-Ombudsman Toronto looks into a complaint within its jurisdiction only after someone has already tried to resolve the problem with the appropriate City division, agency or corporation.
+Ombudsman Toronto looks into a complaint within its jurisdiction only after someone has already tried to resolve the problem with the appropriate City division, agency, corporation or adjudicative body.
 We are an office of last resort.

 Does Ombudsman Toronto investigate every complaint?